graphql/graphql-spec/spec/Section 4 -- Introspection.md

 Represents scalar types such as Int, String, and Boolean.
 Scalars cannot have fields.

-A GraphQL type designer should provide a specification URI describing the data format, serialization, and coercion rules for the scalar.
+A GraphQL type designer should provide use the `@specified` directive to provide a specification URI describing the data format, serialization, and coercion rules for the scalar.
 It is recommended to also summarize the format and provide an example in the description field.

 Fields

 * `kind` must return `__TypeKind.SCALAR`.
 * `name` must return a String.
-* `specificationUri` may return an RFC3986-compliant URI or {null}.
+* `specifiedBy` may return an RFC3986-compliant URI or {null}.
 * `description` may return a String or {null}.
 * All other fields must return {null}.